Table of Contents[Hide][Show]

 You might not expect these two rides from Fantasyland to make the list, but they are both slightly on the dark side with several scary elements (Evil Queen and Monstro the whale).

 Pirates of the Caribbean – No height restriction

 True, there’s no height restriction on this leisurely boat ride, despite that there are two small drops in the dark.
 The dips might set off nervous kids, in addition to the eerie music, creepy skeletons and realistic animatronic pirates.

 Roger Rabbit’s Car Toon Spin – No height restriction (Genie+ Lightning Lane offered)

 It’s dark and there are some scary elements (threats of “The Dip”) but otherwise kids will like the colorful spinning ride.

-Star Tours – The Adventure Continues – 40″ or taller (FASTPASS offered)
+Star Tours – The Adventures Continue – 40″ or taller (Genie+ Lightning Lane offered)

 Folks that aren’t big fans of bumpy motion simulators may not enjoy this life-like ride through space, complete with shooting lasers and daring dives.